Acral Mutilation Syndrome (AMS) in dogs

 Neuropathic disorders

-Lack of sensation of pain
+Lack of pain sensation

 Environmental factors and stress